What Is Network Monitoring Explained for IT Professionals

 |---|---|---|

-| Primary Goal | Proactively maintain network health, availability, and performance. | Ensures business continuity and user satisfaction. |
+| Primary Goal | Proactively maintain the health, availability, and performance of the network. | Ensures business continuity and keeps user satisfaction high. |

-| Core Function | Continuously observe network components and traffic for signs of trouble. | Foundation for troubleshooting and preventative maintenance. |
+| Core Function | Continuously observe network components and traffic for any signs of trouble. | This is the foundation for troubleshooting and preventative maintenance. |

-| Key Benefit | Provides visibility to prevent outages and resolve issues faster. | Reduces downtime, improves incident response times. |
+| Key Benefit | Provides the visibility needed to prevent outages and resolve issues faster. | Reduces downtime and improves incident response times for the team. |

-| Analogy | A smart city's traffic control system for digital infrastructure. | Helps conceptualize complex network flows. |
+| Analogy | A smart city's traffic control system applied to digital infrastructure. | Helps engineers conceptualize and manage complex network flows. |

 Understanding the Architecture of Network Monitoring